brikis98/yevgeniy-brikman-homepage/_posts/2023-11-14-hello-boot.md

 ### On the concept of encoding

 More generally, any information at all can be encoded into a number.
-If I wanted to I could create an encoding where I refer to the sweater I'm wearing as number 1, my coffee cup as nr 2 and so on.
-Since computers can only really store numbers we rely on encoding methods that humans define and understand to represent any kind of data numerically.
+If I wanted to I could create an encoding standard where I refer to the sweater I'm wearing as number 1, my coffee cup as nr 2 and so on.

+As for a more practical example, there's the [ASCII](https://en.wikipedia.org/wiki/ASCII) encoding standard abbreviated from American Standard Code for Information Interchange which encodes text characters.
+For example, the character 'A' is represented as nr.
+65 in decimal.

+Since computers can only really store numbers we rely on encoding methods that humans define and agree on to represent any kind of data numerically.
 In this case we want to encode negative numbers, and while there exist many methods to do so, one of the most common is the [two's complement](https://en.wikipedia.org/wiki/Two%27s_complement) method which happens to be used by the Intel® 64 and IA-32 Architectures.

 Thus that code just does a relative jump -2 bytes from the address of the next instruction.
 Since our code is 2 bytes long, that jump will lead the program counter right back to our JMP instruction, resulting in an endless loop.